10 – South Coast Eastern

 Kastel Dore

 Castle Dore is an impressive Iron Age hillfort located near Fowey, Cornwall.
-This ancient monument features a pair of concentric earthwork rings that once formed a stronghold for the local Celtic tribes.
-Thought to date back to around 300 BCE, Castle Dore is steeped in legend, often associated with the story of King Mark and Tristan from Arthurian tales.
-Its elevated position offers panoramic views of the surrounding countryside, making it a fascinating historical site to explore.
-Songs For Moor Folk
+Its elevated position in the landscape offers panoramic views of the surrounding countryside, making it a fascinating historical site to explore.

 Recent interpretations based on ceramics found at the site suggest the site was occupied as early as the 5th-4th centuries BC.
 Various arrangements of post holes indicate replacement structures and several phases of development, including remodelling of the entrance.

-Site was thought to have been abandoned before the roman period begins in 43AD, however, two oval structures that could possibly be Romano-British suggest occupation during the Roman period.
+The site was thought to have been abandoned before the Roman period begins in 43AD, however, two oval structures that could possibly be Romano-British suggest activity at the site during the Roman period.

 600's CE